 Takeda’s Ethical Sourcing and Supplier Risk Management efforts are based on our values of Takeda-ism and Patient-Trust-Reputation-Business.
-This work is led by Takeda’s PCoE, which has three primary areas:
+This work is led by Takeda’s Procurement Center of Excellence (PCoE), which has three primary areas:

 In addition to these focus areas, the PCoE has created two teams, Data Analytics and Program Management, which facilitate continuous improvement and increase procurement capabilities and knowledge in these critical areas.

-In FY2019, the Ethical Sourcing and Supplier Risk Management program dedicated itself to educating all Takeda colleagues about the program established for the evaluation of suppliers and other third parties.
+The Ethical Sourcing and Supplier Risk Management program educates all Takeda colleagues about the program established for the evaluation of suppliers and other third parties.
 After the acquisition of Shire, we had to evaluate almost 50% of our supply chain to get every supplier in accordance with the same set of standards and expectations.
-In addition, almost 50% of Takeda’s employees are still learning about the process and how the integrated, holistic approach was born out of Takeda’s strong values.

 Takeda’s SCoC covers areas that include the environment, human rights, labor practices, safe work, data privacy, anti-corruption, business practices, animal welfare and management systems.
 The SCoC has been translated into 26 languages and integrated into sourcing projects.
 Our supplier code is consistent with the Pharmaceutical Supply Chain Initiative (PSCI) Principles, a set of industry supplier standards and expectations established and used by more than 40 member companies of the PSCI.